HAIR CARE PRODUCTS (NON-COLORING)

 7173

-Although most chemicals in cosmetics present very little or no threat, several dozen have been linked to serious medical issues, such as developmental delays and cancer.
-Cosmetic chemicals gain entry to your body through internal use, the skin, and inhalation, and cause the same problems as food chemicals, per this site.
+Though most chemicals in beauty products and cosmetics present very little or zero danger, several dozen have been linked to considerable medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals gain entry to your body through inhalation, the skin, and ingestion, and lead to similar problems as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food, water, and lots of other everyday items.
-Yet, no classification of consumer items is accountable to less government inspection than cosmetics, including Interrupt Texturizing Clay.
-Though most of the chemicals in cosmetics and personal care products most likely present very little risk, subjection to a few is associated with substantial health issues, including cancer.
+Chemicals and contaminants associated with cancer are found in food and lots of other everyday goods.
+However, no kind of consumer goods is subject to less government direction than cosmetics and other personal products, including Interrupt Texturizing Clay.
+Though many of the chemicals and contaminants in cosmetics and personal care products most likely present little risk, your exposure to a few is associated with serious health concerns, such as cancer.